-- 103.4a In a Vanguard game, each player's starting hand size is seven plus or minus the hand modifier of his or her vanguard card. - 103.4b If an effect allows a player to perform an action "any time [that player] could mulligan," the player may perform that action at a time he or she would declare whether or not he or she will take a mulligan.
+- 103.4a In a Vanguard game, each player's starting hand size is seven plus or minus the hand modifier of their vanguard card. - 103.4b If an effect allows a player to perform an action "any time [that player] could mulligan," the player may perform that action at a time they would declare whether they will take a mulligan.
 This need not be in the first round of mulligans.
 Other players may have already made their mulligan declarations by the time the player has the option to perform this action.
-If the player performs the action, he or she then declares whether or not he or she will take a mulligan. - 103.4c In a multiplayer game, the first time a player takes a mulligan, he or she draws a new hand of as many cards as he or she had before.
-Subsequent hands decrease by one card as normal. - 103.4d In a multiplayer game using the shared team turns option, first each player on the starting team declares whether or not he or she will take a mulligan, then the players on each other team in turn order do the same.
+If the player performs the action, they then declare whether they will take a mulligan. - 103.4c In a multiplayer game and in any Brawl game, the first time a player takes a mulligan, they draw a new hand of as many cards as they had before.
+Subsequent hands decrease by one card as normal. - 103.4d In a multiplayer game using the shared team turns option, first each player on the starting team declares whether that player will take a mulligan, then the players on each other team in turn order do the same.
 Teammates may consult while making their decisions.
 Then all mulligans are taken at the same time.
-A player may take a mulligan even after his or her teammate has decided to keep his or her opening hand. - 103.5.
-Some cards allow a player to take actions with them from his or her opening hand.
+A player may take a mulligan even after a teammate has decided to keep their opening hand. - 103.5.
+Some cards allow a player to take actions with them from their opening hand.
 Once the mulligan process (see rule 103.4) is complete, the starting player may take any such actions in any order.
-Then each other player in turn order may do the same. - 103.5a If a card allows a player to begin the game with that card on the battlefield, the player taking this action puts that card onto the battlefield. - 103.5b If a card allows a player to reveal it from his or her opening hand, the player taking this action does so.
+Then each other player in turn order may do the same. - 103.5a If a card allows a player to begin the game with that card on the battlefield, the player taking this action puts that card onto the battlefield. - 103.5b If a card allows a player to reveal it from their opening hand, the player taking this action does so.
 The card remains revealed until the first turn begins.
 Each card may be revealed this way only once. - 103.5c In a multiplayer game using the shared team turns option, first each player on the starting team, in whatever order that team likes, may take such actions.
 Teammates may consult while making their decisions.
 Then each player on each other team in turn order does the same. - 103.6.
-In a Planechase game, the starting player moves the top card of his or her planar deck off that planar deck and turns it face up.
-If it's a plane card, that card is the starting plane.
-If it's a phenomenon card, the player puts that card on the bottom of his or her planar deck and repeats this process until a plane card is turned face up.
+In a Planechase game, the starting player moves the top card of their planar deck off that planar deck and turns it face up.
+If it's a phenomenon card, the player puts that card on the bottom of their planar deck and repeats this process until a plane card is turned face up.
+The face-up plane card becomes the starting plane.
 (See rule 901, "Planechase.") - 103.7.
-The starting player takes his or her first turn. - 103.7a In a two-player game, the player who plays first skips the draw step (see rule 504, "Draw Step") of his or her first turn. - 103.7b In a Two-Headed Giant game, the team who plays first skips the draw step of their first turn. - 103.7c In all other multiplayer games, no player skips the draw step of his or her first turn.
+The starting player takes their first turn. - 103.7a In a two-player game, the player who plays first skips the draw step (see rule 504, "Draw Step") of their first turn. - 103.7b In a Two-Headed Giant game, the team who plays first skips the draw step of their first turn. - 103.7c In all other multiplayer games, no player skips the draw step of their first turn.